Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/2-comprehensions-map-lambdas.md

 squares = [i**2 for i in range(5) if i % 2 == 0]
 ```

-In Python 3, comprehensions can also be used to create dictionaries.
+In Python 3, comprehensions can be used to create dictionaries.
 The following example takes a dictionary containing lowercase airport codes and city names and creates a new dictionary.
 In the new dictionary, airport codes are uppercase, and city names are capitalized:

 ```python
 airports = {'sea':'seattle', 'hou':'houston','ord':'Chicago'}